-Our home away from home in Luang Prabang, Laos sat opposite from the former royal city’s oldest operating temple, Wat Wisunalat (a temple with many variations on its name).
+Our home away from home in Luang Prabang, Laos sat opposite from the city’s oldest operating temple, Wat Wisunarat (also spelled Vat Visounnarath).
 The temple was built in the early 1500s.
 Known for its quiet lanes and thirty temples, Luang Prabang feels authentically Asian.
-Monks of all ages –Continue reading “From Gong & Drum Awakening to Sunset at Luang Prabang’s Wat Wisunalat”
+Monks of all ages, clad in saffron-colored robes, pound the pavementContinue reading “From Gong and Drum Awakening to Sunset at Luang Prabang’s Wat Wisunarat”

 Where in the World?
 Photography & text © Tricia A. Mitchell.
 All Rights Reserved.